bol-edu/quantum-inspired_trading/README.md

 Quantum-Inspired Algorithm has been used to optimize combinatorial problems in place of Universal Quantum Computation.
 We design and implemented two Quantum-Inspired  Trading Strategies for currency arbitrage, Simulated Bifurcation Machine (SBM), and Simulated Quantum Annealing SQA.
 Both are implemented and validated on Xilinx Algorithmic Trading (AAT) framework.
 This is a fully-featured open-source reference design for trading applications.

 ## 1-2 Data Generation and Decoding
-Test tools for SBM/SQA data generation and decoding are provided, which can be used to generate PCAP files and decode OrderEntry results.
+The test toolkit provides SBM/SQA data generation and decoding, which can be used to generate PCAP files and decode OrderEntry results.

 https://github.com/bol-edu/xilinx-acc-2021_submission/tree/main/testset